ligato/docs/docs/user-guide/concepts.md

 Note that if the config file is not provided, the connector plugin will not be started and no connection will be established.
 If the etcd server is not reachable, the vpp-agent may not start at all.

-The recommended tool to manage the etcd datastore is [`etcdctl`][etcdctl].
+The recommended tool to manage the etcd data is [`etcdctl`][etcdctl].

 ### Redis

 More information: [Redis documentation][redis-plugin]

-Redis is another type of in-memory datastore, that can function as a database, cache or message broker.
+Redis is another type of in-memory data, that can function as a database, cache or message broker.

 Follow [this guide][redis-quickstart] to learn how to install `redis-server` on any machine.